IBM/evote/docs/run-local.md

 ## Step 4.
 Export Connection Details
 ![export](https://user-images.githubusercontent.com/10428517/76371002-fd09aa00-62f5-11ea-9f6b-cc25e68c410e.gif)

 - Connect to the "Local Fabric - Org1" gateway as `admin`.
-Right click on the 3 dot menu on the **FABRIC GATEWAYS** pane and `Export Connection Profile` Save this file to <git_tree>/evote/web-app/server/fabric_connection.json.
+Right click on the 3 dot menu on the **FABRIC GATEWAYS** pane and `Export Connection Profile` Save this file to <git_tree>/evote/web-app/server/fabric_connection.json. **Note that this gif is here to show you the VSCode interface, it saves the files somewhere else.**

 ## Step 5.
 Export Local Wallet